chanzuckerberg/cellxgene-manuscript-2023/README.md

 - [Census Python API](https://chanzuckerberg.github.io/cellxgene-census/python-api.html)
 - [Census data and schema](https://chanzuckerberg.github.io/cellxgene-census/cellxgene_census_docsite_schema.html#data-included-in-the-census)

-#### Notice
+## Code of Conduct

-This project adheres to the Contributor Covenant Code of Conduct.
+This project adheres to the Contributor Covenant code of conduct.
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to opensource@chanzuckerberg.com.

-All non-code content is licensed under CC0.
+## Reporting Security Issues
+If you believe you have found a security issue, please responsibly disclose by contacting us at security@chanzuckerberg.com.